sebkur/github-cli/README.md

 ### Modifying data

-If you acutally want to manipulate your GitHub profile and repositories, you need to grant certain permissions in your [token settings](https://github.com/settings/tokens).
+If you actually want to manipulate your GitHub profile and repositories, you need to grant certain permissions in your [token settings](https://github.com/settings/tokens).